 Hurricane Florence: Travel Begins To Snarl As Storm Closes In

-Many seaports and airports along the southeastern U.S. coastline have been shut down, more than 1,000 flights have been cancelled, and some highways and bridges in low-lying coastal areas could close soon, as Hurricane Florence gets closer to making landfall.
+Many seaports and airports along the southeastern U.S. coastline have been shut down, more than 1,000 flights have been canceled, and some highways and bridges in low-lying coastal areas could close soon, as Hurricane Florence gets closer to making landfall.

-Authorities in coastal areas in the path of the massive storm are urging residents one last time to evacuate.
+Authorities in coastal areas that lie in the path of the massive storm are urging residents one last time to evacuate.

 South Carolina Gov. Henry McMaster's message is pretty blunt: If you live in an evacuation zone, hit the road soon.